LucaMalavolta/PyORBIT/docs/models/abstract_transit.md

 # Abstract Transit Model

-Transit parameters and keywords are defined in an abstract class that is then inherited by all the different implementations of the transit model and transit-like modelling (phase curves, Rossiter-McLaughlin)..
+Transit parameters and keywords are defined in an abstract class that is then inherited by all the different implementations of the transit model and transit-like modelling (phase curves, Rossiter-McLaughlin).

 Models relying on the Transit abstract model:
 - ``batman_transit``